The Polaris is 792.6 tons of propellant and 396.3 tons of everything else. How big is this, exactly?

 GURPS Traveller: Starships defines the following terms:

 - Drive Axis: a line from the center of thrust in the engines passing through the ship's center of gravity.
 One end points in the direction the exhaust goes, the other end points in the direction the ship moves.
+Remember that "down" is in the same direction the exhaust goes.

 - Tail Lander: a spacecraft whose decks are perpendicular to the drive axis.
 All the ships described in this website are tail landers.